MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Functions_Advanced_Methods.md

 > blocks.
 When using any block, all PowerShell code must be inside one
 > of the blocks.

-PowerShell 7.3 includes an experimental feature that adds a `Clean` block process method.
+PowerShell 7.3 includes an experimental feature that adds a `clean` block process method.

 ### `begin`